gurpreetnanda/news-scraper/README.md

 - HTML Unit - An open source Java library to process HTML as DOM elements and to open various URLs.
 - ElasticSearch - To store and search scraped data.
 - Guava library - For various small String/Collection related operations.

+## Configurability
+- -Ddata-scrape-limit=n (Default value=10) can be passed to configure how many nested crawls need to be made.
+This has been set to avoid doing a lot of network calls.